Chapter 1 : A Wolf at the Door

 A tiny girl is staring wide eyed at the scene in front of her: hundreds of teenagers gathered in a huge room, happily chattering and eating their meals.
-They are all gathered around four long wooden tables, each of them covered in what seems to be extremely delicious food.
-It is not this, however, that catches the toddler attention, but the ceiling: its normal wooden structure seems to have been removed, as the girl is staring at a beautiful dark blue sky decorated with lots of shining stars.
+They are all sitting around four long wooden tables, each of them covered in what seems to be extremely delicious food.
+It is not this, however, that catches the toddler attention, but the ceiling.
+In fact, its normal wooden structure seems to have been removed, as the girl is staring at a beautiful dark blue sky decorated with lots of shining stars.

 "What do you think, Cassie?
 Do you like the Great Hall?"